 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
-The amendment is effective retrospectively for fiscal years (and interim reporting periods within those years) beginning after December 15, 2016 and is not expected to have a material impact on our financial condition or results of operations.
+The amendment is effective retrospectively for fiscal years (and interim reporting periods within those years) beginning after December 15, 2016.
+Management is currently evaluating the impact that the adoption of this standard will have on our consolidated financial statements.